 - Those looking to participate in mock interviews with software engineers at top tech companies should check out Interviewing.io.
 Learn more about Interviewing.io in our review.

-- Similarly, Pramp and Gainlo are interview prep tools that allow software engineers to conduct mock interviews with their peers or anonymous engineers.
+- Similarly, Pramp, Tech Mock Interview, and Gainlo are interview prep tools that allow software engineers to conduct mock interviews with their peers or anonymous engineers.

 How does CodeKata compare to Pathrise?

 CodeKata is a good tool for advanced software engineers looking to prepare for their technical interviews and for potential requests that will come up when they begin working.
-They do not provide job-seeking resources or answers to their challenges, though students can check out possible solutions on GitHub.
+However, they do not provide job-seeking resources or answers to their challenges.

 Pathrise is a full service organization that works extensively with software engineers to prepare for technical interviews by providing workshops, 1-on-1 mentoring, and pair programming sessions.
 We also help fellows with resume and LinkedIn optimization, behavioral interview preparation, cold email and reverse recruiting strategies, and salary negotiation.

-Since advancing technical skills is a crucial aspect of landing a job as a software engineer, fellows in our program can use CodeKata, as well as our technical workshops, to deepen their programming knowledge.
+Advancing technical skills is a crucial aspect of landing a job as a software engineer.
+So, fellows in our program can use CodeKata, as well as our technical workshops, to deepen their programming knowledge.
 You can also check out our list of 93 software engineering interview questions from top tech companies to practice.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, we’ve seen our fellows interview scores double.